Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

-Frame number 1 labeled as {\em currentFrame} in \autoref{fig:skipping} was taken at 3:51:49.5 PM.
+\paragraph{Sampling Algorithm Walk-through} Frame number 1 labeled as {\em currentFrame} in \autoref{fig:skipping} was taken at 3:51:49.5 PM.
 Now, we illustrate how the {\em\sample} gets the next frame to sample.
 In this frame, our object detector only detects one car, $Car_A$.
 The 3D Location Estimator step calculates its 3D location to be (70.92, 74.7, 0).
-We know the direction of $Lane_A$ is 181\textdegree~counterclockwise from the east.
-We assume the car's speed is 25mph based on common traffic rules.
+We join the car's location with the polygons of traffic lanes in our geospatial metadata store to get the geospatial information of traffic lane $Lane_A$ that contains the car, specifically, the polygon of $Lane_A$ and its direction to be 181\textdegree~counterclockwise from the east.
+We speed up this process by using the geospatial index for the polygons.
+We assume the car's speed is 25 mph based on common traffic rules.
 We also have the viewable area of all frames.

-First, we compute the {\em sampleEvent} when there are new cars entering $Camera_B$'s view through { \tt newCar(currentFrame=1)}.
-We find that for the rest of the videos, there is only one car in the frame.